nginxinc/nginx-amplify-doc/amplify-guide.md

 In the future, the **Reports** section will also include *dynamic analysis*, effectively linking the observed NGINX behavior to its configuration—e.g. when it makes sense to increase or decrease certain parameters like [proxy_buffers](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_buffers) etc. Stay tuned!

 **Note.** Config analysis and reports are *on* by default.
 If you don't want your NGINX configuration to be checked, unset the corresponding setting in either Global, or Local (per-system) settings.
 See [**Settings**](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#settings) below.

-### Events

-There are local (per-agent) and global events.

-In order to see events generated by a particular agent, click on a system on the left, and browse through local events in the middle column.
-You may think of it as of a mini-log from the agents.

-In the rightmost corner you'll see the Amplify-wide events such as general notifications about Amplify updates or outages.

 ### Alerts